 ~ Charles Dickens

-This picturesque 19th century barn is the cornerstone of this peaceful, rural winterscape in Egypt, Pennsylvania.
+This picturesque 19th century barn is the cornerstone of this peaceful and painterly rural spring scene on an early June evening in Egypt, Pennsylvania.

-The barn is part of the historic 1756 Troxell-Steckel Farm Museum.
+The barn and corn crib are part of the historic 1756 Troxell-Steckel Farm Museum.

 The Coplay Creek runs through this 31 acre property, which was once part of a 400 acre farm.
 The centerpiece of the property is a stone farmhouse, built in 1756.
 A spring house and the barn are also on the property.
 The farmhouse is an authentic Pennsylvania German farmhouse and offers an example of Lehigh County agricultural history.
 The Troxell-Steckel house was added to the National Register of Historic Places in 1980.